 The FCC has weighed how to prevent interference if Dish starts a powerful ground-based network on frequencies now designated for faint signals from satellites.

 Sprint Nextel Corp.
-(S) asked the agency for limits on the power of gear such as handsets to avoid interference to the H block, which Sprint may seek to buy at auction, Larry Krevor, the company’s vice president of government affairs, said in a Nov.
+(S:US) asked the agency for limits on the power of gear such as handsets to avoid interference to the H block, which Sprint may seek to buy at auction, Larry Krevor, the company’s vice president of government affairs, said in a Nov.
 14 briefing for reporters and analysts.

 Dodge, the Dish executive, said the FCC appeared to have backed Sprint’s proposal.